Anitsirc22/split-building-limits-api/README.md

 - Height plateaus should fully cover building limits.
 Otherwise a 400 (BAD REQUEST) is sent to the client.
-- Neither height plateaus or building limits can not contain overlapping geometries.
+- Neither height plateaus or building limits can contain overlapping geometries or inner holes.
 Otherwise a 400 (BAD REQUEST) is sent to the client.